halide/Halide/README_cmake.md

 gradient descent calculation in TensorFlow or PyTorch.
 See `Generator::build_gradient_module()` for more documentation.
 This corresponds to passing `-d 1` at the generator command line.

+If `PYTHON_EXTENSION_LIBRARY` is set, then a Python Extension will be built that wraps the C/C++ call with CPython glue to allow use of the generated code from Python 3.x.
+The result will be a a shared library of the form `<target>.<soabi>.so`, where <soabi> describes the specific Python version and platform (e.g., `cpython-310-darwin` for Python 3.10 on OSX.)
+See `README_python.md` for examples of use.

 If the `C_BACKEND` option is set, this command will invoke the configured C++ compiler on a generated source.
 Note that a `<target>.runtime` target is _not_